Boris-de/mig/docs/mig_cf.md

 text associated with it will be displayed in a box below the image.
 An example can be found near the top of this file.

-The argument to C<Comment> must be enclosed in quotes so Mig can properly recognize files with spaces in their names.
+The argument to `Comment` must be enclosed in quotes so Mig can properly recognize files with spaces in their names.

 As of 0.90, comments are loaded into the ALT tag of thumbnail images,